 Facilitator of collaboration and efficiency

-- $3.5 million was the total savings to school districts participating in BOCES energy cooperatives when compared to retail pricing in one year.
+- 472 school districts participated in BOCES energy cooperatives in one year.